MalkarovPark/IndustrialKit/README.md

 Connectors of individual models are inherited from these base classes and have their own specific redefinitions of functions and variables.

 Connection to the equipment is performed by the connect function, disconnection - disconnect.
 The connection state returns by Bool property.
 State of the equipment returns in array of dictionaries.
-They contains String name of the returned property and the value of Any type.
+They contain String name of the returned property and the value of Any type.
 The connection parameters are set in the corresponding array of structures.

 ### Model Controllers <a name="model-controllers">

-Used to connect to and control robot and tool models in the rendered scene.
+This controllers are used to connect to and control robot and tool models in the rendered scene.
 Represented by *RobotModelController* and *ToolModelController* subclasses.

 Also, controllers can change the model in accordance with the specified parameters.